Using 2020 Global and National Disaster Trends to Prepare Your Business for 2021

 As a business, you must thoroughly assess any and all risks which impact your ability to do business.
 Is your facility located in a flood zone or area susceptible to loss from flooding brought on by a hurricane or severe tropical storm?
 What is the potential for loss of income resulting from the devastating damage brought by a tornado or wildfire?
 Can you continue to conduct business activity and meet the demands of your customers or clients during an outbreak of a deadly virus or disease?
 These questions must be asked and assessed relative to the type of business you are in and the severity of their impact on your operations.
 Then, plans must be made to combat and prepare for these risks.

 Create a new (or update an existing) disaster plan for your business.
 Disaster planning can take place alongside important strategic and financial planning for the organization.
 A disaster plan lets you set forth an approach for dealing with the long-term or lingering effects of a severe weather event or disease and serves as your roadmap to recovery should something happen.

 Are you comfortable fully assessing your own risks or making your own disaster plan?
 Once a disaster has occurred, what resource do you have available to you to help deal with cleanup and the aftermath of devastation?
 This is where having an experienced Disaster Restoration provider can help.
 An experienced disaster service company comes in and helps you plan accordingly, then recover, restore and return to your business.

 ServiceMaster DSI: Your partner in planning for 2021

-The year 2021 is here, the opportunity to begin the process of risk assessment and disaster recovery planning.
-Preparing a disaster recovery plan is one of the proactive steps you can take to deal with loss before it occurs.
+The year 2021 is here, the opportunity to begin the process of risk assessment and Disaster Restoration planning.
+Preparing a Disaster Restoration plan is one of the proactive steps you can take to deal with loss before it occurs.